9.1 pedals

 - Easy memory aid: "loosen to the back of the bike" on both sides.
 The crank arm rotates backward as you loosen.

-- For pedal wrench: position the wrench on the flats between the pedal body and crank arm.
-Position so your hand pushes down on the wrench — gravity helps if it’s stuck.
+position the wrench on the flats between the pedal body and crank arm.
+Position so your hand pushes down on the wrench — gravity helps if it's stuck.

-- For 8mm hex: insert from the back of the crank arm (the side without the pedal body).
+insert from the back of the crank arm (the side without the pedal body).
 Long lever helps.

-- Apply firm, steady pressure in the loosen direction.
+in the loosen direction.

-- Once free, unthread by hand.
+Once free, unthread by hand

 Stuck pedal?
 Apply penetrating oil at the threads, wait 15 minutes.
 Use a longer wrench (cheater bar over the pedal wrench).
 Heat as a last resort.